SilvioWeging/kASA/README.md

 * `--tsv`: Sets the output format to a tab separated, per line format.
 * `--kraken`: Sets the output format to a kraken like tsv format.
 * `--threshold <float>:` Set a minimum relative score so that everything below it will not be included in the output.
 For not-so-noisy data and reads of length 100, we recommend a value of 0.4.
 Default: 0.0.
+* `--six`: Use all six reading frames instead of three.
+Doubles number of input k-mers but avoids artifacts due to additional reverse complement DNA inside some genomes.
+Default: off.
 ##### Example call
 ```
 <path to kASA>/kASA identify -c <content file> -d <path and name of index file> -i <input file or folder> -p <path and name of profile output> -q <path and name of read wise analysis> -m <amount of available GB> -t <path to temporary directory> -k <highest k> <lowest k> -n <number of parallel threads>